CRANE

 The theme for SNELA 2022 is “The Archaeology and Anthropology of

 Resource Use in the Near East.”
-The meeting aims to bring a

 theoretical perspective for the resource use in a rich and broad